EarthAkkharawat/pokerChain/README.md

 > npm i
 > npm start
 ```
-- Then go to [http://localhost:3000](http://localhost:3000) to play with our Poker game!
+- Then go to [http://localhost:3000](http://localhost:3000) to play with our Poker game.